Bulgaria's Roma say some coronavirus measures are discriminatory

 Some Roma say local policies stem from prejudice.

-“Why are they closing only our neighbourhoods?
+“Why are they closing only our neighborhoods?
 Why are they not closing others?” said 60-year-old Fidanka Kirilova, who lives in Fakulteta, where more than 45,000 live.
 Fakulteta itself has not been cordoned off.

 The mayor of Nova Zagora said special measures were a necessity.